Frosty the Snowman (1969 TV Short)

 Frosty: Whew!
 Stay in here much longer and I'll really make a splash in the world.

-Narrator: Now Frosty, bein' made out of snow, was the fastest belly-whopper in the world.
+Narrator: You see, Frosty, since he was made out of snow, was the fastest belly-whopper... in the world.

 Santa Claus: Now you go home and write "I am very sorry for what I did to Frosty" a hundred zillion times.
 And then maybe - just maybe, mind you - you'll find something in your stocking tomorrow morning.

 Professor Hinkle: Like - a new hat, maybe?
 Ohh, yes, sir!
 Goodbye, everyone!
 Sorry to lose and run, but I've got to get busy writing, busy, busy, busy!